How to Ship Large Boxes and Oversized Packages Affordably and Safely

 Unfortunately, things are getting more expensive this year.
 Here is some info you need to know about carrier 2023 general rate increases.

-For even heavier items, try UPS Ground.
+PRO TIP: For even heavier items, try UPS Ground.
 The service accepts packages that weigh up to 150 pounds.
 For very large and heavy items such as furniture, FedEx Freight might save you money on shipping.

 Heavy products need to ship in stronger cardboard boxes to stay secure in transit.
 This can add extra weight and extra cost.
 You can save by palletizing and shipping products in bulk to a pickup location.
 This can either be at your brick-and-mortar store or a third-party receiving location.
 Offer your customers a price incentive for taking care of the last mile to their homes.
 Both you and your customers will save money on shipping.

 Negotiated shipping prices are crucial for shipping large or heavy boxes economically.
-If your business doesn’t have enough volume to qualify for discounted rates, check with your eCommerce fulfillment partner.
+If your business doesn’t have enough volume to qualify for discounted rates, check with your ecommerce fulfillment partner.
 Some fulfillment companies (including Red Stag Fulfillment) have volume shipping discounts with major carriers that they can pass on to their customers.

 What about items without a box?